nikandt/cansat-next/docs/Intro/lesson6.md

 :::note

-If you are using an ESP32 development board as the groundstation, remember to press the Boot-button on the board while flashing from the IDE.
+If you are using an ESP32 development board as the ground station, remember to press the Boot-button on the board while flashing from the IDE.
 This sets the ESP32 to the right boot-mode for reprogramming the processor.
 CanSat NeXT does this automatically, but the development boards most often do not.

 :::